uclaml/CS161-Winter2023/index.md

 ## Overview
 This course introduces the design of intelligent agents, including the fundamental problem-solving and knowledge-representation paradigms of artificial intelligence.
-Topics to be covered include the AI programming language LISP, state-space and problem reduction methods, brute-force and heuristic search, two-player games, and recent developments in game AI.
+Topics to be covered include state-space and problem reduction methods, brute-force and heuristic search, two-player games, and recent developments in game AI.
 For knowledge representation and reasoning, we will cover propositional and first-order logic and their inference algorithms.
 Finally, the course covers probabilistic approaches to AI, such as Bayesian networks to improve the agent’s performance with experience.

 ### Prerequisites
 This course requires knowledge of basic computer science, algorithms and complexity (CS180), and programming principles.